Neuroscience

 Breadth Requirements: Natural Sciences

-Note: Priority will be given to students enrolled in the Specialist/Specialist Co-op programs in Neuroscience Cellular/Molecular stream.
-Students enrolled in the Specialist/Specialist Co-op programs in Neuroscience Systems/Behavioural or Cognitive streams or the Major program in Neuroscience will be admitted as space permits.
+Note: Priority will be given to students enrolled in the Specialist/Specialist Co-op programs in Neuroscience (all Stage 2 streams) and students enrolled in the Major/Major Co-op programs in Neuroscience.
+Students in the Specialist/Specialist Co-op programs in Neuroscience - Stage 1 will be admitted as space permits.

 NROC60H3 - Cellular Neuroscience Laboratory